How blockchain technology could influence property transactions

 2 Regulatory uncertainties

 Another obstacle is the legal framework.
 The laws governing the use of blockchain in property transactions are often unclear or Obsolete.
-Incorrect understanding of the legal requirements can lead to complications and deter potential users.
+A misunderstanding of the legal requirements can lead to complications and deter potential users.

 3. lack of acceptance and trust